President's Message and Biography

 Dr. Yolanda Wilson Biography

-Wilson earned her bachelor’s degree in English Education and her master’s degree in Curriculum and Instruction from the University of Maryland, College Park, her Developmental Education Specialist Certification from Kellogg Institute at Appalachian State University, and her Ed.D. in Adult and Community College Education from North Carolina State University.
+Wilson earned her B.A. in English Education and her M.A. in Curriculum and Instruction from the University of Maryland, College Park, her Developmental Education Specialist Certification from the Kellogg Institute at Appalachian State University, and her Ed.D. in Adult and Community College Education from North Carolina State University.
 She is blessed to be married to her best friend, Dale, and they have three sons: Bryan, Brandon, and Braxton.

 CMS Page Edit